Shyam-Chen/Little-Books/vite-plugin-vue-routes/middleware.md

 </script>
 ```

-Please note that inline middleware is currently not supported.

 ## Layout Level Middleware

 When Layout and Middleware have the same name regardless of case sensitivity, Layout will automatically use that Middleware.